Youth Ministry as Mission

 Youth ministers will discover missiological language that describes realities they face regularly and activities of cross-cultural missionaries that translate well into leaders within youth ministries.
 Hull and Mays address issues such as:

 - Understanding the relationship of the incarnation to ministering in youth culture

 - Translating stories and practicing storytelling as preparation for witnessing

-Youth Ministry as Mission will be a valuable guide for college and seminary students but will also be a breath of fresh air to those already working as youth directors and youth ministers.
+Youth Ministry as Mission will be a valuable guide for college and seminary students as well as a breath of fresh air to those already working in youth ministry.

-Brian Hull (PhD, Asbury Theological Seminary) is Associate Professor of Youth Ministry at Asbury University and Director of Asburys Youth Becoming Leaders Program.
-Among other books and journal articles, Hull is coauthor of Reachable Reconciliation with Fred Oduyoy.
+Brian Hull (PhD, Asbury Theological Seminary) is associate professor of Youth Ministry at Asbury University and director of Asbury’s Youth Becoming Leaders Program.
+Among other books and journal articles, Hull is coauthor of Reachable Reconciliation with Fred Oduyoye (Youth Specialties/Zondervan).

-Patrick Mays (PhD, Asbury Theological Seminary) is Professor of Christian Ministry at LeTourneau University.
-After co-launching the Passage Institute for Youth and Theology, a one-year discipleship program for high school students, he now serves as its Director of Programming.
+Patrick Mays (PhD, Asbury Theological Seminary) is professor of Christian Ministry and campus pastor at LeTourneau University.
+After co-launching the Passage Institute for Youth and Theology, a one-year discipleship program for high school students, he now serves as its campus director.
 Additionally, Mays has served in numerous pastoral roles, as a short-term missionary, and for seven years as a guest Bible scholar at a Bible translation ministry in Nigeria.